 TRANSFERS

-The Sheriff or designee may at his or her discretion transfer a sworn officer from one assignment to another within the same category and rank.
+The Sheriff or designee may at his or her discretion transfer a sworn deputyr from one assignment to another within the same category and rank.

 OUTSIDE PUBLIC SAFETY CREDIT

 A new full-time employee or a lateral hire shall receive service credit for all qualifying experience at the rate of one for one, rounded to the nearest whole month.
 Partial months of service exceeding 15 days will be rounded up to a full month.